tylerbutler/tylerbutler.com/posts/2009/(p) 2009-05-13 twitter-replies-changes.md

 hopefully, it'll solve my scenario and world hunger at the same time.
 One can hope and dream.

-You can see the protests/commentary onTwitter itself by [searching for #fixreplies][11].
+You can see the protests/commentary on Twitter itself by [searching for #fixreplies][11].
 It's still the top trending search term as of this writing.